Denk (political party): Manifesto

-The movement wants to establish a monument in memory of labour, and they want knowledge of migration history as a key target in education.
+Denk wants to establish a monument in memory of labor, and they want knowledge of migration history as a key target in education.
 They propose that the term "integration" should be replaced by the word "acceptance".
-The movement would abolish the term "immigrant".
-It notes that people with a non-western background are less likely to find a job or internship and often have negative experiences with law enforcement.
-The manifesto states that racism in the Netherlands is structural and institutional in nature and therefore wants a so-called "racism registry" to be set up, in which manifestations of racism are registered.
+The movement suggests abolishing the word "immigrant" within political and state policy while party leader Stephan van Baarle has described the concept of integration as an "artificial term."
+In its 2017-2021 manifesto platform, Denk said that people with a non-Western background are less likely to find a job or internship and often have negative experiences with law enforcement.
+The manifesto states that racism in the Netherlands is structural and institutional in nature and supported a so-called "racism registry" to be set up, in which manifestations of racism are registered by the government.

-The movement proposes that in education, diversity in the classroom is commensurate with the diversity of the class (including the teacher).
+Denk proposes that in education, diversity in the classroom is commensurate with the diversity of the class (including the teacher).
 The movement has a policy that in every school in the Netherlands, both in primary and secondary education, study of Chinese, Arabic, and Turkish must be introduced as optional subjects.
 According to the movement, education in these languages will be useful for the country's economy and international relations.
-According to the manifesto, imams should not only be appointed to mosques, but also in health care, prisons and the armed forces.
+According to the 2015 manifesto, imams should not only be appointed to mosques, but also in health care, prisons and the armed forces.

-DENK's view is that the United Nations and its Security Council need fundamental reform and that the European Union should pursue an independent foreign policy.
+Denk's view is that the United Nations and its Security Council need fundamental reform and that the European Union should pursue an independent foreign policy.
 The movement wants to tackle Islamic extremism by tackling its root causes, which, according to the party, consist of hopelessness, social exclusion, and injustice.
-On the Israeli–Palestinian conflict, the party advocates that Europe strengthen the international position of Palestine and that the Netherlands recognises the State of Palestine.
+On the Israeli–Palestinian conflict, the party advocates that Europe strengthen the international position of Palestine and that the Netherlands recognize the State of Palestine.

 The party carries the program advanced by the International Institute for Scientific Research, based in The Hague, with the purpose of decolonization.
-Among its policies, DENK seeks to: establish a "racism register" to track and condemn the use of hate speech against religion; build a Dutch slavery museum; abolish the black character Zwarte Piet ("Black Pete"); and ban the use of the Dutch word "Allochtoon" which it considers as derogatory towards ethnic minorities in the Netherlands.
+Among its policies, Denk seeks to: establish a "racism register" to track and condemn the use of hate speech against religion; build a Dutch slavery museum; abolish the black character Zwarte Piet ("Black Pete"); and ban the use of the Dutch word "Allochtoon" which it considers as derogatory towards ethnic minorities in the Netherlands.

+Although Denk's some of social and economic policies overlap with GroenLinks, PvdA, D66 and the SP it also takes a more conservative stance on certain law & order issues that are aligned to policies on the Dutch right; for example Denk's Rotterdam chapter tabled a motion with Livable Rotterdam and VVD to ban the use of laughing gas in public.
+On its platform, Denk argues that crime should be tackled through investigating its root causes, which the party claims to be poverty, lack of opportunity and racial discrimination.

+The party has been described as pro-immigration and supporting multiculturalism, as well as being identified with identity politics.